Irsa Ghazal

-Biography and career
+Personal life

-Ghazal is the daughter of former actress, Ismat Tahira.
-Her sister Ushna Shah is also an actress.
-Ghazal married to Sajid Shah in April 2021, who is also an actor.
+Ghazal is the daughter of former actress, Syeda Ismat Tahira.
+Her half sister Ushna Shah is also an actress.

+Career

-She made her acting debut from PTV's Miraat-ul-Uroos in mid-1990s.
+Ghazal made her acting debut from PTV's Mirat-ul-Uroos in 1988.
 Then, she appeared in television serials such as Samjhauta Express, Ullu Baraye Farokht Nahi and Kahi Unkahi, the second one of which earned her nomination of Lux Style Award for Best TV Actress.
 She further appeared in television serials such as O Rangreza, Aangan, Ruswai and Ishq Jalebi.
+From 2023 to 2024, she played Razia Sultana, a dominant matriarch in Mannat Murad, and received praise for her portrayal.